 The test used for determining the residence of incorporated businesses and transparent entities is whether they are incorporated or formed under the laws of Zambia, or whether the place of effective management and control of the entity’s business or affairs is within Zambia for the charge year.

-Income earned by hotels and lodges on accommodation and food services will be taxed at a reduced rate of 15% for the charge year 2021.
-This reduction was introduced in order to provide tax relief to hotels and lodges as a result of decreased income due to the COVID-19 pandemic.
+Income earned by hotels and lodges on accommodation and food services will be taxed at a reduced rate of 15% for the charge years 2021 and 2022.
+This reduction was introduced in order to provide tax relief to hotels and lodges that suffered decreased income due to the COVID-19 pandemic.

 The presumptive tax on a person carrying on the business of betting and gaming is as follows:

 For the purposes of betting and gaming, “net proceeds” means the gross proceeds minus sums paid out for the prizes; “gross takings” means the total amount staked by players minus the winnings payable and redemptions by the players.